Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - The Ravens have yet to cover the spread this season when favored by 6.5 points or more.

-- Baltimore is 3-3 against the spread and 5-1 overall in games when it scores more than 18.5 points.
+- Baltimore is 3-3 against the spread and 5-1 overall in games when it puts up more than 18.5 points.

-- Baltimore is 2-3 against the spread and 4-1 overall when the team totals over 331.0 yards.
+- In games that Baltimore churns out over 331.0 yards, the team is 2-3 against the spread and 4-1 overall.

 - The Ravens have turned the ball over two more times (8 total) than the Bengals have forced a turnover (6) this season.